 Benefits of used fitness equipment

-Generally speaking, it is a known fact that used equipment has a depreciated value as compared to brand new equipments.
-So instead of getting new equipments at a higher price, a gym owner can get the same equipment (and more of it) for a lower price.
+- New equipment depreciates fast!
 If you are hung up on the fact that you are opening a brand new gym and want brand new equipment to accompany it, look at it logically, a person who goes to the gym will use the equipment that has already been used by someone else.
 Hence, the second that a piece of brand new equipment is used, the next person to use it, is using used equipment!

 My Own Adventure